AmrElshenawy/Group-13-NewBank/README.md

 There are a few main commands available in order to interact with the bank, those are:
 * `NEWACCOUNT <account type>`
-  * NEWACCOUNT checking - Will create a new Checking account with 0 balance.
+  * `NEWACCOUNT checking` - Will create a new Checking account with 0 balance.
 * `SHOWMYACCOUNTS`
-  * Will display all accounts and their information for the customer.
+  * `SHOWMYACCOUNTS` - Will display all accounts and their information for the customer.
 * `MOVE <amount> <from> <to>`
-  * MOVE 5000 checking savings - Will move 5000 from Checkings account to Savings account.
+  * `MOVE 5000 checking savings` - Will move 5000 from Checkings account to Savings account.
 * `DEPOSIT <amount> <to account type>`
-  * DEPOSIT 1000 moneymarket - Will deposit 1000 into Moneymarket account.
+  * `DEPOSIT 1000 moneymarket` - Will deposit 1000 into Moneymarket account.
 * `WITHDRAW <amount> <from account type>`
-  * WITHDRAW 500 savings - Will withdraw 500 from Savings account.
+  * `WITHDRAW 500 savings` - Will withdraw 500 from Savings account.
 * `SHOWTRANSACTIONS`
-  * SHOWTRANSACTIONS - Will display all incoming and outgoing transactions from this account.
+  * `SHOWTRANSACTIONS` - Will display all incoming and outgoing transactions from this account.
 * `PAY <amount> <from account type> <to customer name>`
-  * PAY 5500 checking john - Will pay 5500 deducted from Checkings paid to John's default account which is always Checkings.
+  * `PAY 5500 checking john` - Will pay 5500 deducted from Checkings paid to John's default account which is always Checkings.
 * `MICROLOAN <amount> <from account type> <to customer name>`
-  * MICROLOAN 5500 checking john - Will send 1000 deducted from Checking to John's default account which is always Checkings.
+  * `MICROLOAN 5500 checking john` - Will send 1000 deducted from Checking to John's default account which is always Checkings.
 * `DELETE <customer ID>`
-  * DELETE 489418943 - Will delete all records pertinent to the customer with ID# 489418943.
+  * `DELETE 489418943` - Will delete all records pertinent to the customer with ID# 489418943.
 Accessible by staff members only.
 * `DELETE <customer ID> <account type>`
-  * DELETE 489418943 moneymarket - Will delete Moneymarket account for customer ID# 489418943.
+  * `DELETE 489418943 moneymarket` - Will delete Moneymarket account for customer ID# 489418943.
 Accessible by staff members only.
 * `AUDITREPORT`
-  * Generates a report of all banking activity.
+  * `AUDITREPORT` - Generates a report of all banking activity.
 Accessible by staff members only.
 * `HELP`
-  * Displays all of the available commands.
+  * `HELP` - Displays all of the available commands.
 * `HELP <command name>`
-  * Displays information about the specified command.
+  * `HELP NEWACCOUNT` Displays information about the NEWACCOUNT command.
 * `CONFIRM`
-  * Will save and confirm all session actions into the database.
+  * `CONFIRM` - Will save and confirm all session actions into the database.

 ### **Design**
 To facilitate the server-client architecture, two main objects shall exist.
 A server object from NewBankServer.java and a client object from ExampleClient.java.
 A bank object is then created from NewBank.java where all of the main actions of banking would occur.
 Within the bank object, an intermediate Hashmap data structure is used to store Customer objects.
 Each Customer object would contain an Account object.
 These Account objects are to be stored in a List in the Customer object and would refer to each account type.